guide

 Whether yours are cavity or solid walls, insulating them properly will help keep heat in.
 The type of walls you have depends very much on when your house was built.
 As a rough guide, solid wall constructions are often pre-1919, while uninsulated cavity walls are usually found in brick and block buildings built between 1920 and 1975.
 Most built after that will also have cavity walls.

-Stop heat escaping through your cavity walls and you’ll reduce heat loss by as much as 40% – making this a potentially highly cost-effective way to retain heat in your home and save money on your bills.
+If you can stop heat escaping through your cavity walls, you’ll reduce heat loss by as much as 40% – making this a potentially highly cost-effective way to retain heat in your home and save money on your bills.

 3. Solid wall insulation

 Did you know that solid walls let twice as much heat escape as cavity walls?
-For a detached house, insulating solid walls could save you as much as £375 a year3.
+For a detached house, insulating solid walls could save you as much as £550 a year.3

 Our guide to solid wall insulation has more!